Zain-art/helm-todo/README.md

 # helm-todo
-# 🧰 Go TODO App with Helm Deployment
+# 🧰 Go TODO App with Helm Deployment and ArgoCD

 This project is a simple TODO CRUD application written in Golang, packaged and deployed using Helm.
 It includes a Kubernetes-ready Helm chart with templated **Deployment**, **Service**, and optional **ConfigMap**/**Secret**.